Baris dance: Performance

 There are two main types of baris dance which can be found throughout the island of Bali.
 The non-ritual dance is performed by a solo male dancer and is often the first dance that a budding dancer learns.
 However, there are over thirty different types of ritual baris dances, each of which is performed by a group of people, still imitating the movements of the warrior.

 Baris tunggal

 A baris tunggal dancer, namely a baris dancer who performs on his own, is dressed in white leggings, known as celana.
 Around his ankles are coverings, known as setewel, which reach halfway up his calves.
 The dancer wears a belt (setagen), reaching up on his body; inside this belt, a keris is tucked near the shoulder.
 Around the dancer's torso is a collection of fabric panels, known as awiran, which hang from his body.
 Another panel, larger, is fixed to his chest.
 Around his neck he wears a circular collar known as a badong; this collar may or may not be decorated with beads.
 The costume is completed with a triangular headdress made of shells on springs, which shake during the performance.

-At first, as he takes the stage, the dancer's movements are studied and careful, as if he were seeking out foes in an unfamiliar place.
-When he reaches the middle of the stage, hesitation gives way to self-assurance.
-He rises on his toes to his full stature, his body motionless with quivering limbs, he whirls on one leg, his feet tread the ground to the tumult of the gamelan, and his face renders the storm of passions of a quick-tempered warrior.